ojeda-e/ojeda-e.github.io/_posts/2022-07-07-Running-tests-with-tox.md

 commands = pytest my_tests.py
 {% endhighlight %}

-Configuration of tox in an [INI] file structure is makes it very easy.
+Configuration of tox is made via an [INI] file, which makes it very easy.
 Each executable block can be identified by square brackets.
 The first part is what we called global settings, which are contained in the first section called `[tox]`.
 In the example provided above, there is only one item in the global settings, `envlist`, which tells tox which environments to create when we run `tox` from the command line (Step 1).
-In this case we run Python 3.6 and Python 3.7.
+In this case, we run Python 3.6 and Python 3.7.
 The second section, `[testenv]`, tells `tox` what dependencies to install in our environments.
 This is specified in the `deps` variable.
 Here we are telling tox to install [pytest] (Step 2).
 Then, with the environments we created and the